Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

+These data were segmented into 222K 10-second disjoint intervals and grouped by feature similarity to identify 29 breath types ($\Phi$).
+Eight types, each associated with less than 1\% of data, were omitted because they suggest anomalous data or extremely rare behaviors.
+The remaining $K=21$ types captured more than 95\% of the data framed by the context.
+Game-inspired inference (\S\ref{sec:EGTinv}) identified payoff matrices linking 5-minute strategies (\textit{i.e.}, occurrence distributions) to costs defined by 1-hour mean driving pressure ($p_\text{drive} := \max(p) - \text{PEEP}$) measured 6 hours later.

+Figure \ref{fig:mainREDO} shows type-labeled data in Uniform Manifold And Projection (UMAP, \cite{mcinnes2018umap}) coordinates (left, labels ordered by volume) alongside heatmaps of payoff matrix statistics.
+This categorization was used to represent patient-level J6 timeseries, from which windowed occurrence summaries and lagged pressure data were used to construct strategy--cost pairs over the cohort.
+Following (\S\ref{sec:EGTinv}), the payoff matrix mean (center) and standard deviation (right) were computed from 10 bootstrap approximations, each estimated using independently drawn 80\% subsamples of the observed strategy--cost pair population for the left and right comparison sets.

-\paragraph{Payoff interpretation and Phenotype Ordering} In the payoff matrix, $\payoff(i,j)>0$ indicates that phenotype $i$ (row index) has a higher associated cost than phenotype $j$ (column index), which provides only relative information.
-That is, $\payoff$ defines edge weights between phenotypes in an anti-symmetric directed graph, with positive entries pointing toward the costlier phenotype of each pair.
-This suggests the use of a graph to identify and compare possible orderings.
-Orderings correspond to Hamiltonian paths connecting these vertices using edges of with a common sign.
-Identifying the minimum cost Hamilton path over $\payoff$ is, in general, an NP-hard problem closely related to the traveling-salesman problem \cite{garey1979computers,korte2011combinatorial}.
-One reasonable ordering is the nearest-neighbor path from best to worst phenotypes (identified by highest out- and in-degree, respectively) over positively weighted edges.
-Global phenotype cost can also be approximated by the vector $\ell_*$ inducing the consistent matrix nearest to the payoff, $\ell_*:=\text{arg\,min}_\ell \norm{\payoff - [\ell\mathbf{1}-(\ell\mathbf{1})^\top]}_\text{Frob}^2$ \cite{chu1998optimal,bozoki2008solution}.
+\paragraph{Payoff Interpretation and Cost Ordering of Breath types} Recall that $\mathbf{P}_{i,j}>0$ indicates that type $i$ (row index) is costlier than type $j$ (column index).
+The values of $\mathbf{P}$ represent edge weights in an anti-symmetric directed graph with edges pointing toward the costlier node.
+This suggests the use of a graph to identify and compare cost orderings through Hamiltonian paths using edges all of one sign.
+Finding the minimum-cost Hamilton path over $\mathbf{P}$ is NP-hard (e.g.,\cite{garey1979computers,korte2011combinatorial}), but a reasonable ordering is the nearest-neighbor path from best to worst types (identified by highest out- and in-degree, respectively) over positively weighted edges.
+Another global cost is associated with the inferred payoff's nearest consistent approximation \cite{chu1998optimal,bozoki2008solution}, $\ell_*:=\text{arg\,min}_\ell \left\lVert\mathbf{P} - \mathbf{C}(\ell)\right\rVert_\text{Frob}^2$.